drand/drand/README.md

     threshold version of the *Boneh-Lynn-Shacham* (BLS) signature scheme and their respective private key shares.
-Once any node (or third-party observer) has gathered t partial signatures, it can reconstruct the full BLS signature (using Lagrange interpolation) which corresponds to the collective random value.
-This random beacon / full BLS signature can be verified against the collective public key.
+Once any node (or third-party observer) has gathered t partial signatures, it can reconstruct the full BLS signature (using Lagrange interpolation).
+The signature is then hashed using SHA-512 to ensure that there is no bias in the byte representation of the final output.
+    This hash corresponds to the collective random value and can be verified against the collective public key.

 ### Private Randomness